How Much to Tip Drivers for Pizza Delivery

 For delivery orders of $20 or less, it is customary to offer a minimum tip of $3.
 For any amount over $20, tip 10 to 15 percent but never less than $5.

 Before opting for that $3 tip on small orders, consider whether you would make the same trip for a mere three bucks.
-If your driver was on time and polite, thank him with a better tip.
+If your driver was on time and polite, thank them with a better tip.

 When to Consider Tipping More